• Skip to primary navigation

 To make this dish in the Instant Pot, using less water (about 2 cups for this recipe), cook the ribs with aromatic vegetables on manual high for 12 to 15 minutes, depending on the size of the ribs.
 You can quick release after a few minutes.
 Remove the aromatics and the scum as well as some fat, if desired.
 Then, add the kimchi, juice from kimchi, and soybean puree along with the garlic, soup soy sauce, and the optional gochugaru.
 Cook on manual high for 10 minute, and quick release after 10 min.

 If using pork meat instead of ribs, simply stir fry the bite sized meat with kimchi, and add water along with puréed soybeans and seasoning ingredients.
-Cook on manual hight for 10 minutes, followed by quick release after 10 min.
+Cook on manual high for 10 minutes, followed by quick release after 10 min.

 Mild Variation